 Maple Syrup Project

-After a year hiatus, we are pleased to announce the return of the education portion of the Maple Syrup Project!
-Starting the week of January 26, 2015, Groundwork Somerville staff and trained community volunteers will be delivering Maple Sugaring themed curriculum to the second grade classrooms of Somerville’s public schools.
+Starting the week of January 23, 2017, Groundwork Somerville staff and trained community volunteers will be delivering Maple Sugaring themed curriculum to the second grade classrooms of Somerville’s public schools.
 As per tradition, the Project will culminate in the educational, fun-filled and much anticipated annual…

 Maple Syrup Boil Down Festival